-If you are going to miss a single appointment please let us know and we will try to reschedule another one as soon as we can.
+If you are going to miss a single appointment, please let us know, and we will try to reschedule it.

-- Please note that we are so busy that it could be several weeks before another appointment is available.
-This is one of the reasons that we advise all clients to attend their appointments, especially if their problem is urgent.
+Please note that we are very busy, and it could be several weeks before another appointment is available.
+This is one of the reasons we advise all clients to attend their appointments, especially if their problem is urgent.

-If you do not contact us to let us know that you are not going to attend, we will note this on our computer system and assume that you no longer need our help.
+If you do not contact us to let us know you are not attending, we will note this on our computer system and assume that you no longer need our help.

 If you miss TWO OR MORE appointments

-If you have already missed one appointment we hope that you will make every effort to attend a second appointment.
-If you fail to attend your second appointment then we will assume that you no longer need our help.
+After missing one appointment, we hope that you will make every effort to attend a second.
+If you fail to attend your second appointment, we will assume that you no longer need our help.

-Unless there are exceptional circumstances, if you subsequently contact us, it is unlikely that we will be able to offer you another appointment.
+Unless there are exceptional circumstances, it’s unlikely that we will be able to offer you another appointment in the future.
 You would need to access our walk-in service again.
 Alternatively, you might find it more convenient to seek advice from another organisation.

 If you miss THREE OR MORE appointments, or continually refuse our advice

-If you consistently fail to attend our appointments, or if you continually ignore the advice that we have given, then we may exclude you from our service.
-This will only be done in the most serious of circumstances and we will always notify you in writing if we intend to do this.
+If you consistently fail to attend appointments, or ignore our advice, we may exclude you from our service.
+This will only be done in the most serious circumstances.
+We will always notify you in writing if we intend to do this.

 If Citizens Advice Hart District needs to reschedule your appointment

-Whilst we make every effort to ensure that you are seen when your appointment is scheduled, there are occasions when we may need to reschedule your appointment because a volunteer or member of staff is ill, or due to circumstances beyond our control.
+Whilst we make every effort to ensure you are seen as scheduled, occasionally we may need to reschedule your appointment.
+This could be because a volunteer or staff member is ill, or due to circumstances beyond our control.

-- If we cannot reach you by telephone, we will leave a voicemail explaining that there is a problem, with a request that you contact us on 01252 878435 to rearrange your appointment.
+- If we cannot reach you by telephone, we’ll leave a voicemail explaining that there is a problem.
+We will request that you contact us on 01252 878435 to rearrange your appointment.

-- If we haven’t heard from you by the end of the day, and if there is enough notice, we will notify you in writing of the need to reschedule.
-However, in some instances this may not be possible, as the problem may have arisen at very short notice for example, if a volunteer has called in sick that morning.
+- If we haven’t heard from you by the end of the day, and there is enough notice, we will notify you in writing.
+However, in some instances, this may not be possible, for example if a volunteer has called in sick that morning.

-We appreciate that your problem may be very urgent and that you may have nowhere else to turn to – for that reason we apologise for any inconvenience that rescheduling your appointment causes you.
+We appreciate that your problem may be very urgent and that you may have nowhere else to turn.
+For that reason, we apologise for any inconvenience that rescheduling your appointment causes you.

 Comments, suggestions and complaints

-If you have any kind of feedback about our service or our appointments policy, we want to hear it.
-Sometimes you may be very happy with the service.
-Sometimes you may not be happy or you may be very unhappy with our service.
-However, unless you tell us, it is often difficult for us to know.
+If you have any kind of feedback about our service or appointments policy, we want to hear it.
+Sometimes you may be very happy with the service, while other times you may be very unhappy.
+However, unless you tell us, it is difficult for us to know.

-If you have any comments, suggestions or complaints, then please write to us.
-This allows us to consider your feedback in detail and we will respond to you in writing.
-We will always try to resolve the issue to your satisfaction if we can – if we are able to, we will try to change the aspect of the service that you are unhappy with, or try to find another solution for you.
-For further deatils on how to make a complaint then please see our complaints leaflet here
+If you have any comments, suggestions, or complaints, then please write to us.
+This allows us to consider your feedback in detail.
+We will then respond to you in writing.
+In order to resolve the issue to your satisfaction, we will try to change the aspect of the service that you are unhappy with, or find another solution for you.
+For further details on how to make a complaint, please see our complaints leaflet here

-If you have problems writing or communicating any feedback, please attend our walk-in service and we will arrange for someone to take details of your feedback for further action.
+If you have problems writing or communicating any feedback, please attend our walk-in service.
+We will then arrange for someone to take details of your feedback for further action.